CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 _So it looks like our team indeed has identified here some more pivotal axis:

-... the notion of "Legal Agent" capacity and status for certain type of AI-AAS like the Inventor-AI, subject to proper engineering
+... the notion of "Legal Agent" capacity and status for certain type of AI-AAS like the Inventor-AI, subject to proper engineering ;

-... and - beyond PID-AAS - the notion, degree, & modalities of "intent" and "control" among interactions between AI-AAS and NPIs and AI-AAS-NPIs combined (extended, augmented, enganced)
+... and - beyond PID-AAS - the notion, degree, & modalities of "intent" and "control" among interactions between AI-AAS and NPIs and AI-AAS-NPIs combined (extended, augmented, enhanced) ;

 ... all of this taking place within relevant legal system contexts, duly supported by AALEs ;

-... on mutual condition of proper B/L/T/ engineering for the AALEs and for the concerned AI-AAS-
+... on mutual condition of proper B/L/T/ engineering for the AALEs and for the concerned AI-AAS ;

-... especially those AI-AAS deemed to qualify for "Legal Agent" capacity & status.
+... especially those AI-AAS deemed to qualify for "Legal Agent" capacity & status ;

-We yet have to see whether and how we integrate it & utilize it in our overall AALE methodology & construct.
+We yet have to see whether and how we integrate it & utilize it in our overall AALE methodology & construct...

-_**And, to put it in a nutshell with a formula by our AALE colleague Steve who pretty much encapsulates the whole thing:**_
+_**... yet, to put it in a nutshell with a formula by our AALE colleague Steve who pretty much encapsulates the whole thing:**_

 **... but this is really as much about _designing legal systems_ that make space for (AI-)AASs as much as it is about _designing (AI-)AASs_ so that they acquire attributes, features and behaviours that make them fit for the new legal systems. _Not every AI-AAS can be a Legal Agent; it will have to be designed for that purpose._